All Episodes

 I saw this.

-These were right wingers.
+These were right-wingers.

-Sure as I've been here with you.
+Sure as I'm sitting here with you, Don.

 But no, they weren't students.